Neuropathology-Giessen/MOTH/docs/source/quickstart.rst

 | Learn more about the parameters of the functions by taking a look at the :ref:`mothi api`.

 ---------------------------
-save a tilemask on an image
+Save a tilemask on an image
 ---------------------------
 | The second use case of mothi is storing generated annotations (tilemasks) on images.